sharkySharks/certificate-manager/README.md

 ## TODOs

 - add authNZ to api/endpoints - pw is hashed and salted before storing in the db, but it is not being used to gate access to any endpoints at this time
-- secure private certificate key - currently stored in plain text
+- secure private certificate keys - currently stored in plain text
+- Move CA cert and key into DB
-- implement rate limiting
+- implement rate limiting, pagination, record count on response
 - replace database id in public api responses with uuid
-- clean up public responses - should have a clear responses
+- clean up public responses - should have clear responses
-- add more input/request validation (some data should not be allowed to be updated, ie `Id`)
+- add more input/request validation
-- DRY up request json parsing code for each request - some of it is repetitive
 - add api tests
 - add more logging all around
 - implement configurable external service notifier, replacing httpbin.org request